0330 822 0505

 How to get a mortgage if my circumstances change after receiving an offer

 If, for whatever reason, your circumstances significantly change, you must inform your lender straight away.
-If the offer is withdrawn – don’t panic!
-There’s some steps you can take straight away that can help put your mortgage application back on track.
+If the offer is withdrawn, don’t panic!
+Some steps you can take immediately can help put your mortgage application back on track.

 2. Check your credit reports: This is especially important if your circumstances have changed.
 Knowing the latest details that are logged about you and your finances means you can be prepared for any questions your new lender might ask you about why your circumstances have changed.
 You can also make sure the details on your reports are correct and take steps to have them corrected where required.
 Our dedicated credit reports hub makes it easy to download your credit reports.